cheat/snap/CONTRIBUTING.md

 A new version of the `cheat` snap will be published after a succeeded build to the Snapstore [https://snapcraft.io/cheat/releases](https://snapcraft.io/cheat/releases) into the latest/beta channel.
 After testing the snap will be promoted into latest/stable.

-# Test of new snap versions
+# Test of released snap versions

 For further information see: [https://docs.snapcraft.io/channels/](https://docs.snapcraft.io/channels/)